 Registration of an EU citizen’s right of residence

-If you are a citizen of an EU Member State, Liechtenstein, Switzerland, or a Nordic country and plan to stay in Finland longer than 90 days, you need to register your right of residence at the Finnish Immigration Service (Migri).
+If you are a citizen of an EU Member State, Liechtenstein or Switzerland and plan to stay in Finland longer than 90 days, you need to register your right of residence at the Finnish Immigration Service (Migri).
 You can do this at International House Helsinki.

 Please note Migri’s service desk at International House Helsinki can only handle EU registrations.
 For any other immigration service categories, you are asked to visit another Migri service point.